hyperledger/besu-docs/docs/HowTo/Deploy/Lite-Network-Monitor.md

 ### Stopping and cleaning up resources

-When you are finished running EthStats Lite:
+To stop running EthStats Lite:

 1. Stop Besu, using ++ctrl+c++.